 The diversity questionnaire

-You can download a Microsoft Word version (DOC 6 pages, 173K) of the new questionnaire we are planning to use for collecting firm diversity data in 2021.
-Read more about the changes we have made on our Q&A page, including what to do if you cannot make the required changes to your HR systems in time for this year’s reporting exercise.
+You can download a Microsoft Word version (DOC 6 pages, 173K) of the new questionnaire we used for collecting firm diversity data in 2021.
+Read more about the changes we have made on our Q&A page.
+If you were not able to make the required changes to your HR systems in time for this year’s reporting exercise, please make sure they are up to date by the time we collect data again in 2023.
 If you have any questions, please contact us.

 Encourage your staff to complete the questionnaire

 When you collect diversity data from people working at your firm, please do not make assumptions about them.
 Everyone should be allowed to complete the questionnaire themselves.

 Although you must give people an opportunity to respond, you cannot compel anyone to provide their diversity information.
 However, they may want to take part if they understand they can choose 'prefer not to say' for the questions they would rather not answer.

 If you are a sole practitioner or small law firm, you still need to submit your diversity data, even if you are the only person within the firm.
 If you are concerned about disclosing any personal information, then please select ‘prefer not to say’.

 Before you start, you should tell people how the data will be used and who will have access to it.
 Read more about how we use the data on the what you need to know tab.
 Make sure you comply with the data protection legislation when you collect, store and process this information.

 Please also remember that the data reported to us can be seen by all authorised signatories and organisation contacts for your firm.